 Analysis of Policy and Guidance Regarding Sustainability (Kinnevan 2011)

-With a focus on sustainability, this source focused on existing policy and doctrine supporting both sustainability and environmental considerations and attempted to link these to contingency operations.
-This source was unique in the emphasis that it places on environmental concerns, acknowledging the link between environmental impact and sustainable energy operations.
+With a focus on sustainability, this source focused on existing policy and doctrine supporting both sustainability and environmental considerations, and attempted to link these to contingency operations.
+This source was unique in the emphasis that it placed on environmental concerns, acknowledging the link between environmental impact and sustainable energy operations.

 Data Collection and Analysis

-The focus of the data collection was on reports, white papers, requirements documents and other secondary research supporting the Operational Energy concept.
+The focus of the data collection was on reports, white papers, requirements documents, and other secondary research supporting the Operational Energy concept.
 Once the information was collected it was parsed into the appropriate categories to support the proposed research questions.

 Research Questions addressed

 Due to the constraints of time available and the resources, only two of the six research questions were evaluated.
 The two questions were chosen because of the benefit the SoS would have on them, as well as the merit to the assessment of the system.
+The remaining questions are suggested as follow-on work.

 What current capability gaps exist with respect to operational energy distribution?